-Promote and support the socioeconomic benefits from the oyster industry including aquaculture and oyster reef restoration.
+Promote and support the socioeconomic benefits from the oyster industry, aquaculture and ecological services including restoration.

-Continue to promote and support the analysis of socioeconomic data from the oyster industry, aquaculture and restoration efforts.
+Continue to promote and support the analysis of socioeconomic data from the oyster industry, aquaculture, restoration efforts, and ecological services.

 Utilize a consensus process to engage stakeholders, advisory groups and scientists on oyster resource policies and management issues that will result in decisions that have broad support among the oyster groups.